sebastianspicker/resonance/README.md

 A working tree for resonance with an evolving implementation history.

 ## Overview
-resonance is moving through bootstrap push work.
+resonance tracks the practical state of the current maintenance pass.

 ## Status
-Working state: bootstrap.
+Project phase: bootstrap.
 Activity resumed after a longer gap.

 ## Development
 - Reduced surprise in the docker release checks.

 ## Usage
-- Merged scattered docker guidance into the docs.
+- Merged scattered domain guidance into the docs.

+## Roadmap
+Keep the next pass focused on verification and smaller changes.